 - Evenly coat both sides of the ribs with the spice rub.
 Pull the foil up and over each set of ribs to create 2 completely enclosed packets.
 Place the packets side by side on a rimmed baking sheet.
 Cover the baking sheet tightly with the remaining 2 pieces of foil.
 (At this point, you can roast the ribs immediately, but for the best flavor and texture, refrigerate them for up to 24 hours.)

-- Heat the grill to 325°F and arrange a rack in the middle.
+- Heat the grill to 225°F and arrange a rack in the middle.

-- Place the messy ribs on the grill and roast until fork-tender, about 2 hours.
+- Place the messy ribs on the grill and roast until toothpick-tender, about 2 hours.
+(Not ready to eat, yet!)

 Do the sauce